What are the current trail conditions?

 What passes or permits are required?

-Free wilderness permits are recommended for all day hikes and required for all overnight camping in the San Gorgonio wilderness.
-They may be requested in person, by mail, or by FAX up to three months in advance from Mill Creek Ranger Station. [apply for a permit].
+Free wilderness permits required for all day use and overnight camping in the San Gorgonio wilderness.
+They may be requested in person, by email, or by FAX up to three months in advance from Mill Creek Ranger Station. [apply for a permit].
 You may obtain your permit in person at the Mill Creek Ranger Station, Barton Flats Visitor Center (summer only), or the Big Bear Discovery Center.
 All visitors parking a vehicle on the San Bernardino National Forest at developed parking areas (in addition to the three other Southern California Forests) must also have the required Adventure Pass posted in their vehicles.

 Some trailheads may require an Adventure Pass be displayed on your vehicle.
 Click here to see the list of areas which require the pass.